The Counterfeit

 "Do this for a commemoration of me." - Luke 22:19

 The counterfeit does not merely attack doctrine in the abstract.
 It presses hardest where souls live most concretely: at the altar, in confession, in baptism, in confirmation, in the very places where grace is supposed to be received.
-This is why sacramental fidelity under pressure is such a decisive test.
+That is why sacramental fidelity under pressure is such a decisive test.
 A soul may endure poverty, exile, obscurity, and deprivation.
 It may not make peace with false sacraments.

 Most souls do not enter counterfeit sacramental life because they hate truth.
 They enter because they are tired, frightened, isolated, and responsible for others.
 Fathers fear for their children.
 Converts fear being cut off.
 Families fear losing worship, order, and visible Catholic life.
-The counterfeit exploits these fears by offering a halfway house in the Novus Ordo, the SSPX, the FSSP, the ICKSP, or similar shelters: enough tradition to calm the conscience, enough structure to quiet anxiety, enough ceremony to resemble home.
+The counterfeit exploits those fears by offering a halfway house in the Novus Ordo, the SSPX, the FSSP, the ICKSP, or similar shelters: enough tradition to calm the conscience, enough structure to quiet anxiety, enough ceremony to resemble home.

 But sacramental appearance is not sacramental reality.